samrudhi0909/samrudhi0909/README.md

 - **I sometimes write tech blogs** : [Hashnode](https://samrudhi0909.hashnode.dev)

-- On a side note, I love talking about hindi movies, hindi music and dancing.
+- In my free time, I love to sing, dance and watch podcasts!
 I look forward to connecting with you!